joellord/k8s-course/README.md

 node .
 ```

+This NodeJS backend has a /health route that was built-in by the team that built this application.
+It can provide you with the status of your API: it checks the status of the server and the database and returns the status and a timestamp.
+This route can be used to test your server.

-You can test that the server is running by doing a curl or by opening the browser to [localhost:3000/health](localhost:3000/health).
-This route should give you the current status of the server.
+You can do so by doing a curl or by opening the browser to [localhost:3000/health](localhost:3000/health).

 ```bash
 curl localhost:3000/health